On depth-zero integral models of local Shimura varieties: Special affinoids at depth zero

 \subsection{Parabolic Deligne-Lusztig varieties}

-In this section, we will introduce a parabolic Deligne-Lusztig variety $\msf{Y}(w)$, which will be seen to appear in the reduction of our special affinoid.
+In this section, we introduce a parabolic Deligne-Lusztig variety $\msf{W}(0)$ that will be shown later to be the reduction of the special affinoid $\cl{W}(0)$.
 An important role is played by the following rational cocharacter $\lambda$.